 How is sarcoidosis treated?

-For episodic or short-term cases, lifestyle choices such as regular exercise and a healthy diet may suffice.
-Vitamin C and calcium supplements can also help to more quickly resolve disease activity and symptoms, and painkillers may be the only medications needed.
+For episodic or short-term cases, lifestyle choices such as regular exercise and a healthy diet may suffice and non-steroidal anti-inflammatory drugs (NSAIDs) may be the only medications needed.

 Sarcoidosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.